tikibeni/fortran/README.md

 # Fortran

-A course project regarding the UniHel course Scientific Computing II (FYS2085) (to be) made with none other than Fortran!
+A course project regarding the UniHel course Scientific Computing II (FYS2085) made with none other than Fortran (in Finnish)!

+The project is a simple epidemic simulator.

 ## Install & run